-- Utilize the District's community engagement officer to assist school-based staff with establishing partnerships to support families and students and thus have a vehicle to support families Pre-K through Twelve. - Provide self-care supports for students and families based on surveys (conducted twice per year) as well as discussion with support staff members.
+- Continue to utilize the district's community engagement officer as well as community school liaisons to assist school-based staff with establishing partnerships to support families and students and thus have a vehicle to support families Pre-K through Twelve. - Provide self-care support for students and families based on surveys (conducted twice per year) as well as discussion with support staff members including the Superintendent's Trauma Informed Team.